textileio/papers/draft.md

 or more specifically, with multiaddresses [@protocollabsMultiaddr].
 Here we introduce IPEL, or Interplanetary Event Log, as a new protocol tag to be used when composing Log multiaddresses.
-To reach a Log via it's IPEL multiaddress, it must be encapsulated in an IPFS Peer multiaddress (see [@lst:Multiaddress]).
+To reach a Log via it's IPEL multiaddress, it must be encapsulated in an IPFS Peer multiaddress.

 Unlike Peer multiaddresses, Log addresses are not stored in the global IPFS DHT [@benetIPFSContentAddressed2014].
 Instead, they are *exchanged*